sw4/pk-toggleswitch/README.md

 element: \\ DOM element to replace with a slider - the elements attributes are carried over
 axis: \\ can be `x` or `y`, determines vertical or horizontal slider
 name: \\ the name to use for the slider input form element (can also be set as attribute on original element)
-toggled: \\ boolean, whether the toggle is on or off
+toggled: \\ boolean, whether the toggle is on or off (can also be set as attribute on original element)
+disabled: \\ boolean, whether the toggle is disabled (can also be set as attribute on original element)
 tabindex: \\ tabindex value (can also be set as attribute on original element) - defaults to 0
 listeners: \\ object consisting of regular event functions for input elements
 ```